Climate and Average Weather Year Round in San Jose California, United States

-The clearer part of the year in San Jose begins around May 23 and lasts for 5.1 months, ending around October 26.
-On July 29, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 92% of the time, and overcast or mostly cloudy 8% of the time.
+The clearer part of the year in San Jose begins around May 24 and lasts for 5.1 months, ending around October 26.

-The cloudier part of the year begins around October 26 and lasts for 6.9 months, ending around May 23.
-On January 11, the cloudiest day of the year, the sky is overcast or mostly cloudy 56% of the time, and clear, mostly clear, or partly cloudy 44% of the time.
+The cloudier part of the year begins around October 26 and lasts for 6.9 months, ending around May 24.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in San Jose varies throughout the year.